 Maybe.
 If you run the course backwards.
 Or can tell us an amazing story about overcoming some depths of human adversity to now be running the trails.
 Seriously?
 You want to win ‘stuff’, huh?

 Okay, here at race HQ we have decided that while we appreciate ‘winners’ and their dedication to training and hurting and all that, essentially we are hippies who yearn for a time when the Dream Team was not allowed to compete in the Olympics, it being an amateur field of athletic endeavor back then and all.
 So in the spirit of rewarding the spirit rather than the bank account or gear cupboard we’ll award trophies of sorts to:

 Dash for Cash - $100 cash male/female!

 PLUS prizes for podium (1st, 2nd, 3rd) of

-The kids 2km is timed and bib recorded but we like to think of it as non competitive, participatory.
+The kids 2km, we like to think of it as non competitive, participatory.
 Hopefully we'll have some spot prizes.
 And the plan is to give each participant one of the medals.

 Apologies that here cannot be prizes for all categories, ages etc, nor medals for EVERY run.
 As we grow the event we hope to grow what we can offer.

 Can I go to the toilet on course?

 Preferably, please use the portaloo toilets provided at the start/finish event hub or try the facilities on the main street (located near the Post Office).

 On course, well... if it is NUMBER ONE - find a discreet place to duck off trail.
 PLEASE make sure you leave your hydro backpack, or a water bottle or an item of clothing at the side of the trail indicating where you have left the trail.
 This is for the sake of safety.
 Should you disappear into the bush to do your thing and not return (heart attack, snake bite, getting lost), we will at least have an indicator for where the sweep should start to look for you.